 Meet the team behind the best quality drone training you can buy!
 Our instructors all have a wealth of experience with plenty of anecdotes to tell!
 They are skilled in training pilots in a way that helps you take in and retain all the information effectively.
 Just look at these credentials...

-Jon is the founder of Flyby Technology and is a former Royal Air Force flighter pilot and instructor.
+Jon is the founder of Flyby Technology and is a former Royal Air Force fighter pilot, instructor and Fellow of the Royal Aeronautical Society.
 He has flown operational tours on the Buccaneer, Tornado and Sea Harrier whilst on exchange with the Royal Navy RN.
 He has 2 tours embarked on aircraft carriers and is one of the few pilots to have been qualified as a flying instructor, a tactics instructor and weapons instructor.
 Jon has been a drone pilot for a number of years and wrote some of the first papers on their use in the military.

 Jon was also a designer on the new aircraft carrier project and set up a company to re-design the flying training for all 3 armed services on behalf of Lockheed Martin.
 Jon has 12000 flying hours and flies for an airline and is also a honeybee farmer.
 Jon has brought together capabilities of Flyby Technology and Pilotwise to offer the best drone pilot training on offer today.